christhekeele/matcha/README.md

   - OTP 24.x
   - OTP 25.x

-Earlier versions of Elixir tend to work well, back to Elixir 1.10, but the test suite often uses newer syntax that is complicated to circumvent when testing on older versions (ex. range step literals).
+Earlier versions of Elixir tend to work well, back to Elixir 1.10, but the test suite often uses newer syntax that is complicated to circumvent when testing on older versions (ex. range step literals), so we don't officially commit to being compatible with them since they are not a part of the suite.
 Versions that may work include:

 - Elixir 1.10.x
   - OTP 21.x